The morning I went

 I jumped the falls, dark below

 the cliff nearly a thousand feet below,

 and warmer on the trail

-through the forest.
 It was dawn when

 the trail, and quiet.
-Small birds were busy
+Small birds were

 busy at their breakfast in live oaks

 beyond China Creek trail